Jasper vs Copy.ai vs Claude - why general AI wins for business writing

 The template trap

-Jasper built its reputation on having over 50 copywriting templates.
+Jasper built its reputation on templates - now over 80 and growing.
 Social media posts, email subject lines, ad copy, product descriptions.
+More recently, Jasper added 100+ specialized AI agents and a Company Knowledge Hub designed to keep output aligned with your brand.
 The pitch is efficiency - why start from scratch when you can use proven formulas?

 What happens in practice: You pick the “AIDA Framework” template for an email.
 You fill in: Attention hook, Interest statement, Desire trigger, Action request.
 The AI generates something grammatically correct that hits all the beats.